Edgar Cayce: Earth changes

 From 1932 to 1936, Cayce predicted that the year 1936 would be a year of cataclysmic changes.
 In February 1933, Cayce predicted that San Francisco would be destroyed by earthquake in 1936.
 In April 1935, he lectured in the District of Columbia.

 In 1935, they were again arrested, this time in Detroit for practicing medicine without a license; Cayce was given probation.
 In January 1936, Cayce gave a reading predicting the destruction of Los Angeles and San Francisco, followed by New York City.
 In March 1936, Cayce reported a dream:

 I had been born again in 2100 A.D. in Nebraska.
 The sea apparently covered all of the western part of the country, as the city where I lived was on the coast.
 The family name was a strange one.
 At an early age as a child I declared myself to be Edgar Cayce who had lived 200 years before.
-Scientists, men with long beads, little hair, and thick glasses, were called in to observe me.
+Scientists, men with long beards, little hair, and thick glasses, were called in to observe me.
 They decided to visit the places where I said I had been born, lived, and worked in Kentucky, Alabama, New York, Michigan, and Virginia.
 Taking me with them the group of scientists visited these places in a long, cigar-shaped metal flying ship which moved at a high speed.
 Water covered part of Alabama.
 Norfolk, Virginia, had become an immense seaport.
 New York had been destroyed either by war or an immense earthquake and was being rebuilt.
 Industries were scattered over the countryside.
 Most of the houses were built of glass.
 Many records of my work as Edgar Cayce were discovered and collected.
 The group returned to Nebraska, taking the records with them to study...
 These changes in the earth will come to pass, for the time and times and half times are at an end, and there begins those periods for the readjustments.